AI Video Templates | Create Videos Quickly with HeyGen

 Yes.
 You can start with text, upload audio, or add images and clips.
 The AI adapts your media to the chosen template and aligns visuals, pacing, and voice to create a professional result.
 For scriptwriting help, try the AI Video Script Generator.

 You can produce social media videos, explainers, UGC-style ads, corporate presentations, real estate walkthroughs, tutorials, and marketing content.
-With over 700 templates, you can build videos for almost any niche, audience, or platform.
+With over 700 templates, you can build videos for nearly any niche, audience, or platform.

 You can export your finished video in HD or 4K depending on your plan.
 Videos download in MP4 format for easy sharing on TikTok, Instagram, YouTube, or business platforms.
 For resizing across platforms, use the Repurpose Video Tool.